 It started with a little boy dreaming of playing baseball.
 This boy, Al Lopez, became Tampa’s first Major League player, manager, and Hall of Fame inductee.

 Now, the place where he dreamt - his childhood home - welcomes fans to celebrate Tampa’s 130+ years of baseball heritage.

-In this home, 89 professional players and baseball greats from Tampa are honored, along with the people and places who shaped them: the early leagues and spring training, sun-soaked fields in West Tampa and Ybor City, World Series-winning Little League teams, coaches with deep rosters.
+In this home, 89 professional players and baseball greats from Tampa are honored, along with the people and places who shaped them: the early leagues and spring training, sun-soaked fields in West Tampa and Ybor City, World Series-winning Little League teams, and coaches with deep rosters.